Riyadh Rental Prices in 2026: Average Costs by Neighborhood and Property Type

 North Riyadh — premium tier

-Districts such as Yasmin, Narjis, Malqa, and Hittin sit at the top of the price range.
+Districts such as Yasmin, Narjis, Malqa, and Hittin sit at the top of the price range, alongside the Diplomatic Quarter.
 They offer proximity to modern business hubs, the King Abdulaziz Road corridor, and Riyadh Metro stations.
-A two-bedroom unit here commonly falls between 60000 and 90000 SAR per year and can run higher in very new buildings, with villas starting near 100000 SAR and rising significantly higher in newer developments.
+A two-bedroom unit in the most premium of these districts (Malqa, Hittin, Narjis) commonly falls between 60000 and 100000 SAR per year, easing lower in the newer northern districts, with villas starting near 120000 SAR and rising significantly higher in newer developments.
 Arid and other emerging northern districts typically price below this band, closer to the mid-tier.

 Central Riyadh — mid to upper tier